learn-co-curriculum/ruby-enumerables-quiz/README.md

 odds_and_evens = [1, 3, 2, 18, 5, 10, 24]

-#code your solution using .collect here
+#code your solution using .select here

 ~~~solution